 After writing some of the darker scenes in Tall Oaks, I always looked forward to returning to Manny, Abe and Furat.
 I spent a long time working on the dialogue between them, drafting and re-drafting.
 Manny swears a lot, and can come across as quite aggressive, but to counter this I always made sure that Furat gives as good as she gets.
 If banter is a bit too one-sided then I think it stops being as funny.
 Also, Manny’s ridiculous appearance (he wears an ill fitting suit and fedora, despite the sweltering summer heat) helped to take the sting out of some of his more scathing comments.

-You pull off a huge plot twister of an ending.
+Tall Oaks has a huge plot twist.
 Did you have this set in stone from the start?

 I did.
 I always knew how it was going to end and at no point did I think about changing it.
 There’s a lot going in the story though, and I wanted to make sure that even if the reader saw one or two of the twists coming, there would still be another couple to surprise them.